Guidelines for International Digital Teaching

 - Get feedback on how to raise the visibility of your project internally and externally.

 - Institutional support: ask for support from university management.

-- Support with cooperation agreement, also including at what stage of your cooperation they may become necessary.
+- Support with cooperation agreements: including at what stage of your cooperation they may become necessary.

-- Contact with the FernUniversität's Community of Practice – exchanging perspectives and learning from colleagues helps to generate new ideas and can be used as peer to peer advising.
+- Contact with the FernUniversität’s Community of Practice: exchanging perspectives and learning from colleagues helps generate new ideas and can be used as peer advising.

 - Collaboration with the press and marketing departments on available marketing channels for your project.